21 May How Do I Become a Private Investigator ?

-> As a sub-contractor, you will also need to learn how to run a small business.
-This means making sure all your licensing and insurance cover is up to date, you are fully tax compliant, have an ABN (registering the GST is up to you) and have at least some basic bookkeeping skills – unless you want to pay a professional to do that for you.
+As a sub-contractor, you will also need to learn how to run a small business.
+This means making sure all your licensing and insurance cover is up to date, your fully tax compliant, have an ABN (registering the GST is up to you), and have at least some basic bookkeeping skills – unless you want to pay a professional to do that for you.

-> Background and training
+Background and training

-> There is a vast array of information you will need to learn to be successful in this profession and it is the sum of this information that will define your level of professionalism.
-No training organisation will teach you this.
-You must learn it through experience, experimentation and self-study.
+There is a vast array of information you will need to learn to be successful in this profession and it is the sum of this information that will define your level of professionalism.
+No training organization will teach you this.
+You must learn it through experience, experimentation, and self-study.

-> Whilst surveillance work is usually part and parcel of most investigation agency workloads, there are numerous other areas of specialisation an investigator might branch out into.
+Whilst surveillance work is usually part and parcel of most investigation agency workloads, there are numerous other areas of specialization an investigator might branch out into.

-> Insurance related work can encompass a myriad of different areas and specialties.
-Some investigators specialise exclusively on conducting only accident investigations.
-This might involve attending the location of an accident (usually well after it has happened) taking photographs, measurements (and later preparing a scale plan of the area), as well as interviewing witnesses, taking formal statements, obtaining relevant documentation and preparing a final report.
+Insurance-related work can encompass a myriad of different areas and specialties.
+Some investigators specialize exclusively in conducting only accident investigations.
+This might involve attending the location of an accident (usually well after it has happened) taking photographs, measurements (and later preparing a scale plan of the area), as well as interviewing witnesses, taking formal statements, obtaining relevant documentation, and preparing a final report.

-> Factual investigators might also take on criminal defence work – again a legal or police background is almost essential.
+Factual investigators might also take on criminal defense work – again a legal or police background is almost essential.

-> Starting your own agency
+Starting your own agency

 My advice is, if you don’t already have a minimum of three years of investigation experience in at least one particular field, do not put yourself out there and market that service/s to the public.
 Personally, I believe this should be a legislated requirement.
 But, in Queensland at least, it isn’t.
 IN NSW it is to some extent.